ayrat555/ayrat555.github.io/_posts/2018-04-29-evm-basics.md

       - `RETURN` - halts execution returning output data.
       - `CREATE` - Creates a new account with associated code.

 Every operation consumes some amount of gas.
 Gas is the internal pricing for code execution in EVM.
-If not enough gas was provided than the execution halts with out of gas error.
+If not enough gas was provided then the execution halts with out of gas error.

-#### How Ethereum's yellow paper corresponds to programing code
+#### How Ethereum's yellow paper corresponds to programming code

 This section is intended for acute readers that read Yellow Paper and want to know how our programming code in Elixir corresponds to execution model described in the paper.
 If you haven't read Ethereum's yellow paper, you can skip this section or return to it later.

-Here's exerpt from Ethereum's yellow paper:
+Here's excerpt from Ethereum's yellow paper:

 ![execution-model](https://i.imgur.com/5xJ9lFl.jpg)